What is milk thistle?

 Milk thistle appears to be a safe and well-tolerated herb for animals.
-Side effects are usually mild and usually involve the gastrointestinal tract, such as loose stools or mild digestive upsets.
-Since there is a potential concern with its use in liver cancer, it may be wise to avoid its use in these cases unless recommended by your veterinarian.
+Side effects are usually mild and often involve the gastrointestinal tract, such as loose stools or mild digestive upsets.

 Milk thistle is not recommended for use in humans during pregnancy, and this same precaution should be observed in animals.

 Where do I obtain milk thistle and do I need a prescription?